 Watch this video and learn more about this unique technical management program from our students and professors.

 Propel your career forward

-- offer opportunities for you to collaborate with world-renowned faculty and local leaders in infrastructure systems and urban planning; and
+- offer opportunities for you to collaborate with world-renowned faculty and local leaders in infrastructure systems and urban planning

 You are eligible for this program if you meet the MEL admission requirements and you have:

-- an undergraduate degree in a discipline related to urban systems (a degree in engineering is not required for program entry); and
+- Undergraduate degree in a discipline related to urban systems (a degree in engineering is not required for program entry)

-- two or more years of relevant work experience (applicants with less experience may be considered)
+- Two or more years of relevant work experience (applicants with less experience may be considered)

 estimated value of Canada’s infrastructure assets